tehnick/elmerfem/post/src/plugins/README.txt

 $ make
 $ make install

-Usually ELMER_POST_HOME is defines as
+Usually ELMER_POST_HOME is defined as

 $ export ELMER_POST_HOME=$ELMER_HOME/share/elmerpost

+If the configuration script fails to determine correct setting, compilation intructions can be found from the headers of the individual files.